ogratwicklcs/ansible_windows_workshop/2-adhoc/README.md

 Step 1:
 -------

-To start, we will need to go to our Inventory.
-So click **Inventories** on the left panel, and then click the name of our Inventory **Workshop Inventory**.
-Now that you are on the Inventory Details page, we will need to go select our Host.
-So click **HOSTS**.
+Select **Inventories** on the left panel, and then select the name of our Inventory **Workshop Inventory**.
+Now that you are on the Inventory Details page, we will select our Host.
+So select **HOSTS**.

 Next to each host is a checkbox.
 Check the box next to each host you want to run an Ad-Hoc Command on.
 You will then see the **RUN COMMANDS**